alem-platform/foundation/triple-s/README.md

 - REST API: A set of HTTP-based operations that allow clients to interact with the storage system, performing actions like creating buckets, uploading files, and retrieving data.
 - XML Responses: All API responses must be in XML format, in compliance with the Amazon S3 specification.

-This project is a practical exploration of how such storage solutions operate under the hood, including how they handle data transfer, manage requests.
+This project is a practical exploration of how such storage solutions operate under the hood, including how they handle data transfer, manage requests, and more.
 By building `triple-s`, you'll dive into key topics like RESTful API design, networking fundamentals, equipping you with the foundational knowledge to understand and even create cloud storage systems.

 Whether you're aiming to grasp the basics of cloud storage or prepare for working on real-world distributed systems, `triple-s` offers a hands-on approach to learning these essential concepts.